-The digital sign is proposed to face south-east towards westbound drivers along the M2.
+The digital sign is proposed to face south-west towards eastbound drivers along the M2.
 The driver viewing range to the sign from this approach is illustrated in Figure 2.1 and demonstrates a relatively long distance on approach to the proposed sign from which it can be identified.

-^{}Sign location is indicative.
-Adapted from Nearmap
+\Sign location is indicative.
+Adapted from Nearmap.